squeaknode/squeak/docs/how-squeak-protocol-works.md

 Bob's peers in the network (only those who already have a copy of the decryption key) will respond to Bob by sending him invoices as described in the earlier section.

 Bob can now browse through the offers, and make a payment to any peer that offered him a valid invoice.
-Bob knows which invoices are valid because he can validate against `payment_point` field of the squeak header, using elliptic curve math.
+Bob knows which invoices are valid because he can validate against `payment_point` field of the squeak header, using the elliptic curve math described earlier.

 When Bob makes a Lightning payment to one of the sellers, he will obtain the preimage of the invoice.
 This preimage can be used to get the decryption key: